Pooja012/netflix.project/README.md

 ORDER BY COUNT(*) DESC
 LIMIT 10;
 ```
+**objective**: Identify the top 10 actors with the most appearances in Indian-produced movies.

 15.**Categorize content based on the presence of 'Kill' and 'Violence' keywords.**
 ```sql
 SELECT